mcandre/crit/README.md

 * Temporarily disable common Cargo build profile options (`codegen-units`, `lto`, `strip`, etc.)
 * Use debug mode (e.g., `--`)
 * Use fewer dependencies
+* Design with the [UNIX Philosophy](https://en.wikipedia.org/wiki/Unix_philosophy), namely *Make each program do one thing well.* Not a hundred features poorly.
 * Keep the host awake (see Amphetamine / The Caffeine / Caffeine above)
 * Reserve cross-compilation as a release-time step, distinct from more rapid development tasks
 * Perform cross-compilation in a CI/CD pipeline with more CPU, disk, and RAM resources